cwkingjr/tims-cli-tools/README.md

 uv tool install https://github.com/cwkingjr/tims-cli-tools.git
 ```

-### Use
+## TIMS Invoice Transformer

+The tims_invoice_transformer tool reads a spreadsheet extracted from the master tracing spreadsheet, grabs the columns it needs, and generates an output spreadsheet with the data transformed into the format required for pasting into a specific third party's invoice submission spreadsheet.

-Invoke the tool and pass it the input (master extract) spreadsheet path as an argument.
-You'll love your life more if you don't put spaces in your file name.
+Invoke the tool and pass it the path as to the extract spreadsheet.
+You'll love your life more if you don't put spaces in your file names.

 ```
 tims_invoice_transformer Z:/invoice.xlsx